Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Summary, Conclusions, and Recommendations

 \section{Summary, Conclusions, and Recommendations}

-In summary, several proposed parallelisation strategies for the WL sampling algorithm have been presented, implemented, and their performance assessed.
-The schemes studies, both in isolation and in combination, included energy domain decomposition, replica exchange, and a dynamic load-balancing scheme proposed in this work.
-From the performance evaluation within this study, several important insights emerge for the effective implementation of parallel Wang--Landau sampling, which should---in principle---be extensible to other flat-histogram methods such as transition matrix Monte Carlo~\cite{wang_transition_1999}.
+In summary, several parallelisation strategies for the WL sampling algorithm have been presented, implemented, and their performance assessed.
+The schemes studied, both in isolation and in combination, included energy domain decomposition, replica exchange, and a dynamic load-balancing scheme proposed in this work.
+From the performance evaluation within this study, several important insights emerge for the effective implementation of parallel WL sampling, which should---in principle---be extensible to other flat-histogram methods such as transition matrix MC~\cite{wang_transition_1999}.